 We see this progression, or the movement from Social Listening to Social Intelligence, as a maturity model that is often based on adoption through use cases and can be used as a map for your program.
 Keep your eyes peeled for the 2nd installment in this series where we will dig much deeper into each use case, and how to best approach building each step of your program.

 - Crisis: step one of almost every social listening program.
 Listen and monitor to detect potential fires before they arise, escalate issues to the right people in real-time to be addressed with the background, and data.
 You can dig a little deeper here on building a crisis response strategy.

 - Market Research: social media is the world’s largest focus group for businesses, use it as such to get answers to the questions you asked, but also to the ones you did not think to ask.
 The methods behind using social media in this way are getting closer and closer to traditional market research (audience segmentation, the definition of panels, etc.), yet the trickiest aspect is insights, as there has to be a fine balance between monthly tactical insights and deep-dive research that drives strategic decisions.
 That said, all of this can be handled with a proper Social Intelligence tool.

 - Campaign Management: Use data to conduct a thorough social analysis of your target markets, segments, consumers and past campaigns to drive the right messages to the right audiences.
 Then define true metrics to measure the success of campaigns that go beyond just volumes.

-- Brand Health: track the long-term positioning of your products and sub-brands vs competitors, measure social reputation and satisfaction by an audience.
+- Brand Intelligence: track the long-term positioning of your products and sub-brands vs competitors, measure social reputation and satisfaction by an audience.

 - Integrations: a key step for success is to tie social feedback data to non-social data and make sure that social media does not live in its own silo.
 Integrations could be with your CRM and sales tools, with your BI platform, with your customer care platforms or with other social marketing platforms.